Please browse this list of notable organizations in NYC that you can partner with to make a positive change.

 (917) 677-5506 Ext.
 213

-Volunteers are needed to provide classroom assistance to families as they learn to use their new computers, help students learn through their fun and interactive educational digital learning software and ensure that families are having a good time as they learn.
+Volunteers are needed to provide classroom assistance to families as they learn to use their new computers, help students learn through their fun and interactive educational digital learning software, and ensure that families are having a good time as they learn.
+Volunteers are also needed to participate in computer preparation, which involves cleaning and testing refurbished computers, as well as to participate in call banks, which involves reminding students and families about the upcoming workshop at their school.

 Orientation for volunteers is provided prior to workshops.